-The Lake Superior Collaborative has evolved from historical partnership efforts conducted by the Lake Superior Basin Partner Team (1998-2012), the Chequamegon Bay Area Partnership (2009-2017), and the Lake Superior Landscape Restoration Partnership (2014-2017).
-The current Lake Superior Collaborative operates under the principles set forth in the 2018 Collaborative Charter and revised in 2020.
+The Lake Superior Collaborative formed in 2018 after regional partners identified the need & desire for continued collaboration, networking, & knowledge-sharing that was provided by prior regional partnerships.
+The LSC evolved from previous partnership efforts including the Lake Superior Basin Partner Team (1998-2012), the Chequamegon Bay Area Partnership (2009-2017), & the Lake Superior Landscape Restoration Partnership (2014-2017).
+The Lake Superior Collaborative now operates under the principles set forth in the Lake Superior Collaborative Charter (established 2018 & revised in 2020).

-The communities and ecosystems of Wisconsin’s Lake Superior Basin are climate resilient and supported by sustained and collaborative conservation partnerships and projects.
+The communities & ecosystems of Wisconsin’s Lake Superior Basin are climate resilient & supported by sustained & collaborative conservation partnerships and projects.

-- Align local natural resource management priorities with regional priorities, including the Lake Superior Lakewide Action and Management Plan.
+- Align local natural resource management priorities with regional priorities, including the Lake Superior Lakewide Action & Management Plan.

-- Implement on-the-ground collaborative projects on public and private lands that reduce nonpoint source pollution, improve land use, preserve fish and wildlife habitat, and increase climate change resiliency.
+- Implement on-the-ground collaborative projects on public & private lands that reduce non-point source pollution, improve land use, preserve fish & wildlife habitat, & increase climate change resiliency.

-- Facilitate networking and information exchange among partners.
+- Facilitate networking & information exchange among partners.

-- Coordinate public outreach efforts to increase awareness and engagement in watershed stewardship.
+- Coordinate public outreach efforts to increase awareness & engagement in watershed stewardship.

-- Assess the value-added benefits of the Collaborative’s efforts to promote protection and restoration of the Lake Superior Basin in Wisconsin.
+- Assess the value-added benefits of Collaborative efforts to promote protection & restoration of the Lake Superior Basin in Wisconsin.

-- Pursue funding opportunities to increase the investment in protection and restoration of the Lake Superior Basin in Wisconsin.
+- Pursue funding opportunities to increase the investment in protection & restoration of the Lake Superior Basin in Wisconsin.